This medicine is subject to additional monitoring in Australia. This will allow quick

 site.
 Do not rub the injection site.
 Apply an adhesive plaster if needed.

-If you have been prescribed a 140 mg dose, a second injection is required.
-Repeat
+If you have been prescribed a 140 mg dose using two 70 mg/mL pens, a second injection

 When to take it

-The prescribed dose of AIMOVIG is either 70 mg or 140 mg once every 4 weeks.
-Each
+The usual dose of Aimovig is 70 mg once every 4 weeks.
+Your doctor might also decide

 How long to take it